mengbinhao/jack-note/docs/english/NPR.md

   > They have been up to a lot

 - 2020.7.10
-  - participate v | participation
+  - participate v | participation | participant
   - slight adj/v/vt
   - traitor n